 The Saga of “Huntington Beach”

 And who could forget that no-hit wonder, “Huntington Beach,” probably the only ragtime surfing song ever recorded.
 Back in the 70s, a record producer from Huntington Beach approached us at a gig and said he wanted to hire us to record a song he’d written, so he paired us up with a drummer and a vocalist he knew, dubbed us “Pacific,” and put us in a studio to record the song.
 He gave us the choice of taking a percentage of the profits, or a flat 60 bucks per guy for the session.
-We took the $60.
+We took the $60, and never looked back.
 We knew we’d made the right decision when, the day we got our first copy of the record, I put it on the record player in my folks’ backyard, and after playing it a couple of times, a neighbor yelled over the fence, “Change the record!”
 Still, the lagging sales didn’t deter the producer from trying to set up a concert for Pacific to play on the pier at Huntington Beach.
 We had to point out to him that there was just one problem — there was no group Pacific.
 (Oh, and yes, when I recorded it off the 45, it skipped at the end – somehow seemed fittin.’)

 PLAYING WITH JOE